cdt15/lingam/docs/tutorial/rcd.rst

 Similarly to the basic LiNGAM model [1]_, this method makes the following assumptions:

 #.
 Linearity
 #.
-Non-Gaussian continuous error variables (except at most one)
+Non-Gaussian continuous error variables
 #.
 Acyclicity

 However, RCD allows the existence of hidden common causes.